Source Code

 - The

-to start generating anagrams from the first character.
+printAnagramsmethod is called with the character arraytextand an index0to start generating anagrams from the first character.

-Core of the Program: printAnagrams
+Core of the Program: printAnagrams Method

-method generates all anagrams by recursively swapping characters
+The printAnagrams method generates all anagrams by recursively swapping characters

 public static void printAnagrams(char[] a, int i) { if (i == a.length - 1) printArray(a); else { for (int j = i; j < a.length; j++) { // Swap a[i] with a[j] char c = a[i]; a[i] = a[j]; a[j] = c; // Recursive call with the next index printAnagrams(a, i + 1); // Swap back to the original order c = a[i]; a[i] = a[j]; a[j] = c; } } }

-Explanation of printAnagrams
+Explanation of printAnagrams:

 1. Base Case:if (i == a.length - 1) printArray(a);